From “Lost & Found”

 “You should have heard him two years ago.
 He was in full support of the war.”

 Captain Burnett’s commanding officer spoke next.
-Colonel Martin R. James told the crowd how Captain Burnett had displayed great valor and acted beyond the call of duty.
+Colonel Martin R. James told the crowd how Captain Burnett had displayed great valour and acted beyond the call of duty.
 He described how he rescued a kidnapped television crew.
 “His actions were that of a true American Hero.”
 There was no mistaking the passion and pride in his voice.
 “Unfortunately, those actions cost him his life.
-In recognition of his valor, I have this morning formally nominated him for the Medal of Honor—the highest award our government can bestow.
+In recognition of his valour, I have this morning formally nominated him for the Medal of Honor—the highest award our government can bestow.
 This is the first time I’ve had the privilege to make such a nomination and I have no doubt that the award will be approved—I only wish that Captain Burnett were still with us to collect the medal from the President for himself.”
 He finished his speech with a salute to the casket and the words, “God speed, Captain.”

-Two members of the honor guard removed the flag from the casket, neatly folded it, and handed it to Colonel Burnett while the remaining members of the honor guard fired a three-volley salute.
+Two members of the honour guard removed the flag from the casket, neatly folded it, and handed it to Colonel Burnett while the remaining members of the honour guard fired a three-volley salute.
 Ellen had cried throughout the funeral.
 The Colonel had remained stoic until he took the flag, then he too broke down.
 As the casket was lowered into the ground, a sole bugle played “Taps.”
 Ellen and The Colonel stepped to the edge of the grave.
 Ellen threw flowers into it.
 The Colonel covered his son’s casket with a handful of soil.
 It didn’t take long for the crowd to disperse—the show was over.
 Beth remained still until she and Chris were the only people left.
 Tears had trickled down her cheeks and left streaks of make-up.
 Her eyes were red and puffy.